 evaluating management’s implementation of policies.

+Interpretation: The standard applies to policies, which are generally statements of guiding principles.
+Governing bodies are not required to review procedures, which are more detailed, step-by-step descriptions of actions required to carry out and implement those principles.

 Interpretation: An organization that follows a policy governance model may not typically develop, ratify, and maintain statements known as “policies.”
-However, distillations of the organization’s principles, philosophies, practice, or “ends” may be considered policies for the purposes of this standard.
-For organizations with Boards that delegate the responsibilities for adopting, reviewing, changing, and/or evaluating implementation of policy to the Executive Director, evidence of presenting and discussing with the Board, any changes, additions, etc. related to policies should be reflected in the Board minutes to demonstrate Board involvement.
+However, distillations of the organization’s principles, philosophies, practice, executive limitations, or “ends” may be considered policies for the purposes of this standard.
+For organizations with Boards that delegate the responsibilities for adopting, reviewing, changing, and/or evaluating implementation of policy to the CEO, evidence of presenting and discussing with the Board, any changes, additions, etc. related to policies should be reflected in the Board minutes to demonstrate Board involvement.